George W. Hayward: Pre-exploration life

 Hayward was long believed to have been Irish but research in the 1990s by Charles Timmis revealed that he was in fact a Yorkshireman, born at Headingley Hall on the outskirts of Leeds.
 His father, also named George Hayward, was a Land Agent working for the Earl of Cardigan around Leeds.
 His mother was Eleanora Whitaker, who died when he was only about 6 years old.
 He was educated at the Forest School in north London.
 In 1859 he became an ensign in the British Army.
 He was stationed in Multan, India (now in Pakistan) with the 89th Regiment of Foot.
 In 1863 he purchased a commission and became a lieutenant.
 He next transferred to the Cameron Highlanders regiment in 1864.
 He sold his commission in 1865 and left the British Army.

 Affiliation with the Royal Geographical Society

 Hayward appeared in England in 1868 and approached Sir Henry Rawlinson, vice president of the Royal Geographical Society.
 He wanted to be hired as an explorer in central Asia and the western Himalayas.
-Surprisingly Hayward was provided with £300, surveying equipment, map making instruments and instructions to attempt to reach and survey the then unmapped Pamir Mountains.
-He was to become the only explorer funded by the Royal Geographical Society during "The Great Game."
+Surprisingly Hayward was provided with £300, surveying equipment, map making instruments and instructions to attempt to reach and survey the then unmapped Pamir Mountains where the territory and influence of the Raj and the Russian Empire were inching ever closer.
+Hayward was to become the only explorer funded by the Royal Geographical Society during "The Great Game."